Alvida: Part 3

 When Hadi receives his lunch box at his hospital he sees that there is a note inside the lunch box as well.
 The note is from Haya and she has written on the note "Just for HS."
 Hadi smiles and begins eating his lunch.

-When he arrives at his home he is ecstatic to see the house's dining room decorated and everyone standing there waiting for him to cut the cake.
+When he arrives at his home, he is ecstatic to see the house's dining room decorated and everyone standing there waiting for him to cut the cake.
 He cuts the cake and suddenly Fareesa appears.
 She asks what is going on.
 Hadi's mother tells her that it's a celebration and also tells her the reason behind it.
 She says that why doesn't she ask him (Hadi) what happened that made him take this decision.

 But Haya, interrupts her.
 Hadi's mom takes him to a side and tells him that Haya is not willing to go back with Rameez.
-She says that Hadi know better than her about Haya, and requests him to ask her to leave, it will be better for her and as well as you.
+She says that Hadi know better than her about Haya, and requests him to ask her to leave, it will be better for her as well as you.
 Hadi leaves the party and goes to his room.
 Haya arrives there and asks him why he left the party and came here.
 He tells Haya that he is not interested in this party and she should leave him alone.
 He says that he is suffering from a headache and wants to rest.
 Haya asks him if her Tayee said something regarding her to him.
 He says no he just wants her to leave and live with her husband.
 She asks him that he is asking her to live with her husband, but before saying that he should first think about him and Fareesa and why they don't even live the same room, even when they are husband and wife.
 He says that it's not about him and Fareesa it's about Haya and Rameez.
 She says that she wants to leave Hadi and start her life with Rameez.
 At last he says "Yes !"
 Haya leaves his room.
 Feeling dejected, Haya then tells Rameez to take her back to their home.
 Once they reach their home, Rameez gifts her a dress and asks her to wear it.
 After that, he asks her if she would do everything that she does for HS.
 He shows her pictures that he took of her and Hadi in hospital.
 Haya gets shocked.

 Rameez asks her that does she think that he is a fool.
 He had seen her love for Hadi way before.

-He grabs her hand and hurts her when she is sleeping for her to wake up get ready for his own entertainment.
+He grabs her hand and hurts her when she is sleeping, for her to wake up get ready for his own entertainment.

 He asks her to make lunch and breakfast for him.
-And gets excited on seeing the lunchbox (Apparently he had seen a dream about it).
+And gets excited on seeing the lunchbox (apparently he had seen a dream about it).
 He tells Haya that he has finished off her balance on her phone and would take it with him.
 He has also disconnected landline and internet connection and anyway by which she could communicate with anyone.